Wasserstein GANs with Gradient Penalty Compute Congested Transport: Introduction

 The contributions of our paper are as follows: \begin{enumerate}[i.] \item Under mild assumptions on $\mu$ and $\nu$, we establish that the optimal value \eqref{eq:onesidedwgan-gpproblem} of WGAN-GP is equal to the minimal cost of moving $\mu$ to $\nu$ as determined by a congested transport model. \item We establish that the value of this minimal cost is not equal to $W_1(\mu,\nu)$ if $\mu \neq \nu$.
-More precisely, it is strictly larger for all $\lambda>0$, and at best it converges to $W_1(\mu,\nu)$ like $\lambda^{-1}$ as $\lambda \rightarrow \infty$, if it converges at all. \item Under slightly stronger assumptions on $\mu$ and $\nu$, we prove the existence of a solution $u_0$ to \eqref{eq:onesidedwgan-gpproblem} in an appropriate function space. \item Further, we show that if $u$ solves \eqref{eq:onesidedwgan-gpproblem} then $\nabla u(x)$ determines the time averaged momentum (i.e. mass times velocity) at $x$ of the optimal mass flow for the congested transport problem.
-This is in contrast to the standard Wasserstein 1 framework, where the gradients of a solution $u$ to \eqref{prob:W1dual} determine only the direction of optimal mass transport, and not the speed of that transport or the amount of mass transported.
-This insight provides more evidence to support the hypothesis in \cite{stanczuk2021wasserstein} that WGAN-GP might perform well because they fail to compute $W_1(\mu,\nu)$. \item Finally, we show that the statement in \ref{informalclaim:gradudeterminesavgmomentum} also holds approximately for approximate solutions of \eqref{eq:onesidedwgan-gpproblem}, which is significant in practice since numerical algorithms for solving \eqref{eq:onesidedwgan-gpproblem} will only produce approximate solutions. \end{enumerate} The plan for this paper is as follows.
+More precisely, it is strictly larger for all $\lambda>0$, and at best it converges to $W_1(\mu,\nu)$ like $\lambda^{-1}$ as $\lambda \rightarrow \infty$, if it converges at all. \item Under slightly stronger assumptions on $\mu$ and $\nu$, we prove the existence of a solution $u_0$ to \eqref{eq:onesidedwgan-gpproblem} in an appropriate function space. \item Further, we show that there is a formula relating $\nabla u_0(x)$ to the time averaged momentum (i.e. mass times velocity) at $x$ of the optimal mass flow for the congested transport problem.
+This is in contrast to the standard Wasserstein 1 framework, where the gradient of a solution to \eqref{prob:W1dual} is just the direction of optimal mass transport, and does not encode the speed of that transport or the amount of mass transported. \item Finally, we show that the statement in \ref{informalclaim:gradudeterminesavgmomentum} also holds approximately for approximate solutions of \eqref{eq:onesidedwgan-gpproblem}, which is significant in practice since numerical algorithms for solving \eqref{eq:onesidedwgan-gpproblem} will only produce approximate solutions. \end{enumerate} The plan for this paper is as follows.
 In Section \ref{sec:backgroundonCT} we provide the basic background on congested transport needed to state our main theorems.
 These are given in Section \ref{sec:mainresults}.
 We discuss related work in Section \ref{sec:relatedwork}.
 Proof sketches for our main results are presented in Section \ref{sec:proofofmaintheorem}, while the details are deferred to Appendix \ref{sec:appendix}.
-We conclude with a discussion of our results in Section \ref{sec:conclusion}.
+We provide in Section \ref{sec:discussion} some intuition for how our results may explain the observed performance of WGAN-GP, and summarize the paper in Section \ref{sec:conclusion}.